The MPI CEC

-- Foreigner portion of ca. 40%: There are scientists from more than 24 different nations working at the MPI CEC.
+- Internationality: Scientists from more than 30 different nations are working at the MPI CEC.

 Board of Trustees

 The Max Planck Institute for Chemical Energy Conversion and the Max Planck Society aim at fostering the dialogue between research and general public.
 Therefore, the Max Planck Society installed Boards of Trustees that help achieving this goal.
-The Board of Trustees is composed of influential members of the Max Planck Society and key players from politics, commerce, science and media.
+The Board of Trustees is composed of members of the Max Planck Society and key players from politics, commerce, science and media.
 They are nominated for six years by the President of the Max Planck Society at the proposal of the respective institute's management.
-The determining factor for the number of members on the Board is the size of the institute.
+The determining factor for the number of board members is the size of the institute.
 Since the members recognize the importance of research in Germany as well as the autonomy of science, they perform their tasks as trustees in an honorary capacity.

-The Board of Trustees meets once a year with the MPI CEC's Executive Board to inform itself about developments at the institute and in the Max Planck Society.
-On the basis of their outstanding expertise, the members advise the MPI CEC in social and research policy issues as well as public relations work.
+The Board of Trustees meets once a year with the MPI CEC's Executive Board to gain information about developments at the institute and the Max Planck Society.
+Based on their outstanding expertise, the members advise the MPI CEC in regard to social and research policy issues as well as public relations work.

 - Reinhold Achatz, Thyssen Krupp AG, Head of Corporate Function Technology, Innovation & Sustainability